sosiristseng/sosiristseng.github.io/docs/julia/index.md

 ### Alternative to DisplayAs

-In https://github.com/fredrikekre/Literate.jl, it is recommended to use https://github.com/tkf/DisplayAs.jl for notebook output to save result size.
-If you don't want to add another dipendency, you can use `display()` instead.
+In https://github.com/fredrikekre/Literate.jl, it is recommended to use https://github.com/tkf/DisplayAs.jl for notebook output to save the result size.
+If you don't want to add another dependency, you can use `display()` instead.

 ```julia
 using Plots